eduardosamman/asteroid-attack/README.md

 -     Space Animal
 -     Asteroids

-Now there's a faster way to play MONOPOLY.
-Choose to play by the classic rules for buying, renting and selling properties or use the Speed Die to get into the action faster.
-If you've never played the classic MONOPOLY game, refer to the Classic Rules beginning on the next page.
-If you already know how to play and want to use the Speed Die, just read the section below for the additional Speed Die rules.

 OBJECTIVE: The objective of the game is to protect the SPACESHIP from impacting ASTEROIDS by controlling the SHIELD.